ShivaKumarRouthu/yarn-tutorial/README.md

 **yarn install** or **yarn**
 This is similar to npm install, it will download all the packages from package.json file and update the same in lockfile.
-During *migration* from npm to yarn use same command on existing package.json file to download node modules resolving dependencies and create a lockfile
+During *migration* from npm to yarn use same command on existing package.json file to download node modules resolving dependencies and create a lockfile. yarn install can be used with different flags --offline, --force, --flat, --production and other ..
+[Read more](https://yarnpkg.com/en/docs/cli/install)

+**yarn add (package name)@(version number)**
+This will download the node module specified and add them to the package.json and yarn.lock file.